cpsumsu/CPS-Study-Club/cyber-security/README.md

 ## Next Step

-Learn the modules in HTB
+Learn the modules in HTB Academy

-Play with Kali Linux

-Play CTF
+Play HTB

 ## Where to learn